The Commensal Real-time ASKAP Fast Transient incoherent-sum survey: SURVEY PERFORMANCE

 \subsection{Burst modulation}

-Many of the ASKAP FRBs show spectral modulation: intensity variation in frequency that could either be diffractive scintillation or intrinsic to the emission mechanism.
+Many of the ASKAP FRBs show spectral modulation: intensity variations in frequency that could either be diffractive scintillation or intrinsic to the emission mechanism.
 This was identified in the fly's eye survey\cite[][]{2018Natur.562..386S}.
 We investigated if there is any correlation between modulation and dispersion measure using the FRBs in the search data stream.
 We choose to investigate modulation and dispersion measure to consider both the fly's eye and ICS FRBs.
 We calculate the spectral modulation index to be

 where $\sigma_{\rm FRB}^2$ is the variance on pulse and $\sigma_n^2$ is the variance of (thermal) noise measured in a segment of data of equal temporal duration close to the FRB.
+We estimate the uncertainty on $m_I$ using bootstrap \cite[][]{10.1214/aos/1176344552}.
+For each FRB, we resample (with replacement) the spectrum and re-calculate $m_I$ on each of the realisations.
+We use the standard deviation of these resample modulation indices as the uncertainty.

 While FRBs with DM $\lesssim 500\,$\pccm show a variety of spectral modulation, those with DM $> 800\,$\pccm show little spectral modulation.
+Spectra of two FRBs with high modulation and two FRBs with high DM are shown in Figure \ref{fig:frb_spectra}.
 It is possible that spectral modulation is being quenched at higher DM.
-Studies of a larger sample of bursts in higher spectral and time resolution (such as using data products derived from the CELEBI pipeline) are required to assess this effect.
+If scintillation in the Milky Way is causing the spectral modulation, quenching would occur if the bursts are spatially resolved by Milky Way scattering screens, i.e. had been scatter broadened by a second screen.
+As there is a correlation between dispersion measure and distance \cite[][]{2020Natur.581..391M}, this would suggest the extra-Galactic scattering scr Studies of a larger sample of bursts in higher spectral and time resolution (such as using data products derived from the CELEBI pipeline) are required to assess this effect.
+Study of bursts produced by the CELEBI pipeline also benefit from the array-coherennt improvement in signal to noise ratio.
+This could be complemented with bursts from CHIME/FRB, DSA-110 \cite[][]{2024Natur.635...61S}, or MeerKAT \cite[][]{Jankowski2023}.
+The latter two would allow for comparison of large FRB samples detected at comparable central frequencies.